-In order to comply with this assurance, the University of Tennessee Graduate School of Medicine has established an institutional committee competent to review research projects that involve human subjects.
-Under the provisions of the HHS Regulations for Protection of Human Subjects (45 CFR 46) and similar FDA Regulations (21 CFR 50 and 56), this committee has been designated as the Institutional Review Board (IRB) and consists of representatives from UTGSM and surrounding community.
+In order to comply with this assurance, the UTGSM has established an institutional committee competent to review research projects that involve human subjects.
+Under the provisions of the HHS Regulations for Protection of Human Subjects (45 CFR 46) and similar FDA Regulations (21 CFR 50 and 56), this committee has been designated as the Institutional Review Board (IRB) and consists of representatives from the UTGSM and surrounding community.

 The primary function of the IRB is to assist the investigator in the protection of the rights and welfare of human subjects.
 It is necessary for others who are independent of the research to share the responsibility for determining the standards for ethical conduct of research involving human subjects.
 Investigators however, carry primary responsibility for assuring that research protocols are planned, and conducted in an ethical manner and consistent with standards established by the IRB.

 Before a human subjects research project can be initiated, it must first be reviewed and approved by the IRB and then conducted in full compliance with Federal Regulations.
 There can be no exceptions to this requirement, since violations may result in serious repercussions for the institution and the investigator.

 The information provided is to assist UTGSM investigators in the preparation and submission of research proposals for review by the IRB, and to provide guidance during the conduct of human subject research.
 The guidelines, which serve as the official governance document for human subject research at the UTGSM reflect both the recommendations of the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research (The Belmont Report) and the Federal Regulations (45 CFR 46, 21 CFR 50 and 56) which regulate human subject research.